Patrick-Miracle-Wang/Train-ResNet-on-CIFAR-10-with-ColossalAI/README.md

 # Model Training and Evaluation

 ## Model Used
-In this experiment, I utilized the ResNet-18 model for image classification tasks.
+In this experiment, I utilized the ResNet-18 model for image classification tasks with ColossalAI.

 ## Dataset Employed
 I employed the CIFAR-10 dataset, which consists of 60,000 32x32 color images in 10 different classes, with 6,000 images per class.